 It’s time to start sculpting the piece de resistance – the stubble goatee itself.

 The goatee will be outlined using the naked blade of the trimmer, then sharpened up, later on, using a shaver.

 Just to re-cap, The Full Goatee consists of a chin beard connected to a mustache.
 The facial hair encircles the mouth, which is why it’s sometimes called a Circle Beard.

 An important rule to remember is to initially make the goatee a little wider than you’d first expect.
 This way, you can always narrow it down afterward, instead of overshooting and making it too thin, to begin with.
 Follow these steps to ensure you follow the best practice:

 - Follow the curve of your mustache down towards your chin and past your neckline on either side.
 This is a basic, yet natural-looking outline for your stubble goatee.
 It almost creates a triangular shape for your goatee, from your nostrils down to the chin.

-- Using the naked blade of your beard trimmer, outline this shape.
+- Outline this shape using your trimmer.
 Be sure to always maintain symmetry.
 Remember to trim down past the neckline.

 - Try to make the edges sharp and neatly defined, including the jawline area.